-This article shall address the concerns, questions, and act as a comprehensive guide to an injured party involved in rear end collision motor vehicle accidents.
-Any motor vehicle accident, especially a rear end accident, in which you are the rear end car, can be a chaotic experience.
+This article shall address the concerns, questions, and act as a comprehensive guide to an injured party involved in rear-end collision motor vehicle accidents.
+Any motor vehicle accident, especially a rear-end accident, in which you are the rear end car, can be a chaotic experience.

 This article shall focus on the following points:

 However, doing so can greatly jeopardize the front driver’s ability to pursue any liability claim against the rear driver, especially since it is very common that any symptoms from such an injury, no matter how large or minor, may not manifest itself until well after the crash or collision actually occurred.
-Oftentimes, a victim in a rear end collision may not experience any immediate pain or symptoms right away, and the victim will refuse medical treatment or tell someone that they are not injured.
+Oftentimes, a victim in a rear-end collision may not experience any immediate pain or symptoms right away, and the victim will refuse medical treatment or tell someone that they are not injured.

-Once the police arrive, they will observe the scene of the accident, interview the front driver, rear driver, and any witnesses, and make a determination if any traffic laws were violated.
+Once the police arrive, they will observe the scene of the accident, interview the front driver, rear driver, any witnesses, and make a determination if any traffic laws were violated.

 However, the police officer may not always provide a ticket to the rear end driver for a traffic violation.
-But that does not necessarily mean that the rear end driver is still not at-fault.
+But that does not necessarily mean that the rear end driver is still not-at-fault.
 Under these circumstances, it is highly advisable to seek the counsel and advice of a car accident attorney or law firm.

-These types of attorneys will be able to analyze the facts, conduct their own investigation, and present evidence to show that the rear end driver was the one at fault, and not you.
+These types of attorneys will be able to analyze the facts, conduct their own investigation, and present evidence to show that the rear-end driver was the one at fault, and not you.

-In most states, particularly New York, the standard law is that the rear ended driver must allow ample space between themselves and the vehicle in front, and therefore not follow too close behind the front driver.
-Accordingly, there is a presumption that if there is a rear end and collision case, that the rear driver or the driver who hit the front driver is automatically to blame for the collision in that they did provide enough space or room to stop, even if the front driver had to stop suddenly.
+In most states, particularly New York, the standard law is that the rear-ended driver must allow ample space between themselves and the vehicle in front, and therefore not follow too close behind the front driver.
+Accordingly, there is a presumption that if there is a rear-end and collision case, that the rear driver or the driver who hit the front driver is automatically to blame for the collision in that they did provide enough space or room to stop, even if the front driver had to stop suddenly.

 Sometimes, however, the rear driver or the driver who hit you may not be liable.
-For instance, if a rear driver collided into your rear as a result of being hit by another driver from behind, that rear driver who rear ended you may not be entirely legally liable for your property damage and personal injury, since it was the other driver that caused the accident in the first place.
+For instance, if a rear driver collided into your rear as a result of being hit by another driver from behind, that rear driver who rear-ended you may not be entirely legally liable for your property damage and personal injury, since it was the other driver that caused the accident in the first place.

 Again, if the rear driver provides such a defense, then the front driver should always seek the advice of an experienced personal car accident attorney or law firm.
 They will know how to address such defenses.